joomla/joomla-cms/tests/System/README.md

 `npm run cypress:open`

-## Add your own tests
+## Add new tests
-To add your own tests, create a cy.js file to a new folder which matches the following pattern (replace foo with your extension name):
+To add new tests, create a cy.js file to a new folder which matches the following pattern (replace foo with the extension name to test):

 - Component tests do belong to a folder {site or administrator}/components/com_foo
 - Module tests do belong to a folder {site or administrator}/modules/mod_foo
 - Plugins tests do belong to a folder plugins/{type}/foo
 - API tests do belong to a folder api/com_foo

-Probably the easiest way is to copy an existing file.
+Probably the easiest way is to copy an existing file and adapt it to the extension which should be tested.

 ## Some developer information
 Tests should be